shevious/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 For more information about the components of an open response assessment, see :ref:`Open Response Assessments 2`.
-For information about viewing metrics and student responses for released open response assessments, see :ref:`Accessing ORA Assignment Information`.
+For information about viewing metrics and learner responses for released open response assessments, see :ref:`Accessing ORA Assignment Information`.